frc1418/2015-vision/README.md

 How we get images
 ------------

-To get images from the roborio we used a mjpg stream compiled by a third party for the roborio.
-This program allowed us to stream over images while staying within the bandwidth limitations of FRC.
+To get images from the roboRIO we used a prorgram called 'mjpg-streamer' that was compiled by a third party for the roboRIO.
+This program allowed us to stream images to the driver station while staying within the bandwidth limitations of FRC.
+We can run our image processing on the roboRIO, reading from that same stream.

 What we do with image processing
 -----------------------------